 What is in the assistive technology booths?

-Students registered with Learning Support, Disability and Mental Health Services who have specific needs may also be registered to use the four dedicated Assistive Technology booths in the main library.
+Students registered with the Student Disability Service who have specific needs may also be registered to use the four dedicated Assistive Technology booths in the main library.
 The booths have the following software and equipment:

 - Matte screen